boytights/boytights.github.io/README.md

 -
 Coded by ChatGPT.
 Not sure where the script came from.
 It's called Masonry.js anyways.

-Legality?
+Legality (?)
 -
 Definitely not safe for work.
-Folks from the FBI still haven't knocked on my door yet.